Tesla Model 3 prices fall as Long Range returns

 Tesla’s Full Self-Driving Capability promises even more autonomous driving, although it costs an extra £5,800.
-It is also available to buy after customers have taken delivery of their cars, although Tesla warns that prices are likely to increase over time as updates are released.
+It's also available to buy after customers have taken delivery of their cars, although Tesla warns that prices are likely to increase over time as updates are released.

 Inside, the Model 3 features a minimalist interior typical of the Tesla range, with a 15-inch touchscreen in the middle of the dashboard controlling all of the car’s functions.

-Performance cars benefit from a premium interior package, which introduces powered, heated seats, a 14-speaker audio system with online music streaming, plus satellite-view maps with live traffic updates and navigation.
+Performance and Long Range cars benefit from a premium interior package, which introduces powered, heated seats, a 14-speaker audio system with online music streaming, plus satellite-view maps with live traffic updates and navigation.

-There are five colours to choose from, although Solid Black is the only one that doesn’t cost extra.
-Might Silver and Deep Blue cost £950, while Multi Coat Red and Pearl White cost £1,900.
+There are five colours to choose from, although Pearl White is the only one that doesn’t cost extra.
+Solid Black costs £750, Might Silver and Deep Blue cost £950, while Multi Coat Red and Pearl White costs £1,900.

 All Model 3s are covered by a four-year warranty.
-The first customers to have put down their deposit will take delivery of their cars in June.
+The first customers took delivery of their cars in June.

 Charging network extensions

 The Tesla Supercharger network already stretches across 430 locations in 23 European countries, having grown by more than 30% in 2018.
 But even so, Tesla is keen to ensure that Model 3 owners aren’t kept waiting to charge their batteries.

 Last summer a Supercharger session was started on average every 10 seconds, and with increasing demand on the horizon the need to boost capacity is clear.